 Which is nicer, an orange or a plum?
 Whatever answer is right for me, there will be many people for whom the opposite answer is right.
 Who is happier, a rich man or a poor man?
 I can ask a happy poor man and an unhappy rich man.
 Then I can ask a happy rich man and an unhappy poor man.
 Who is luckier, a gorgeous movie star with a string of passionate, exciting lovers or a plain, mousy little woman who is married to an honest, reliable, salt-of-the-earth man?

 My own view of what-is-better-than-what is guaranteed to be radically different from those of many other people.
 Does that mean that any of us are wrong in our views?
-Maybe there is some way that I can view myself and all of life from a higher perspective, where comparisons cease to be so important and the wholeness of all-that-is becomes more obvious.
+Is there some way that I can view myself and all of life from a higher perspective, where comparisons cease to be so important and the wholeness of all-that-is becomes more obvious?

 Does God ever feel jealousy?

-Coming out into the world may be a real challenge for me.
+Coming out into the world might be a real challenge.
 I may have great difficulty being among others, perhaps because they are insensitive, insulting, judgmental, unrefined, and generally not fit company for the likes of me.

 Do I deliberately avoid certain people because they are not up to my standards?

 Why try to relate to people who could never really understand me?